What Is A Key Exchange?

 SSL key exchange

-The client application, which is usually a Web browser (e.g. Firefox, Chrome, Internet Explorer, or Safari) or a file transfer client (e.g. AnyClient), requests a connection to the server by sending a message known as the Client Hello.
+The client application, which is usually a Web browser (e.g., Firefox, Chrome, Internet Explorer, or Safari) or a file transfer client (e.g., AnyClient), requests a connection to the server by sending a message known as the Client Hello.

 A cipher suite is a named set of algorithms (or methods, if you want) for key exchange, symmetric encryption, and message authentication.
 To clarify, each cipher suite will have one algorithm for key exchange, one for encryption, and one for message authentication.

-As soon as the server receives the Client Hello, it will look up its own list of supported cipher suites, compare it with the list sent by the client, and (ideally) choose the best.
+As soon as the server receives the Client Hello, it will look up its list of supported cipher suites, compare it with the list sent by the client, and (ideally) choose the best.

 SFTP has a process similar to this.